ShamekshaRaghavan-2005/ShamekshaRaghavan-2005.github.io/achievements.md

 be University, 2024.
 - Connaissance Appellate Moot Court Competition/ SASTRA Deemed to be University, 2024.
--Connaissance Trial Moot Court Competition/ SASTRA Deemed to be University, 2025.
+- Connaissance Trial Moot Court Competition/ SASTRA Deemed to be University, 2025.
--Connaissance Client Counselling Competition/ SASTRA Deemed to be University, 2025
+- Connaissance Client Counselling Competition/ SASTRA Deemed to be University, 2025.

 ---